Jarlshof: Location and etymology

-The name Jarlshof meaning "Earl's Mansion" is a coinage of Walter Scott, who visited the site in 1814 and based it on the Scottish period name of "the laird's house".
+The name Jarlshof meaning "Earl's Mansion" is a coinage of Walter Scott, who visited the site in 1814.
+The author based it on the Scottish period term for "the laird's house."
 It was more than a century later before excavations proved that there had actually been Viking Age settlement on the site, although there is no evidence that a Norse jarl ever lived there.

 History

-The remains at Jarlshof represent thousands of years of human occupation, and can be seen as a microcosm of Shetland history.
-Other than the Old House of Sumburgh (see below) the site remained largely hidden until a storm in the late 19th century washed away part of the shore, and revealed evidence of these ancient buildings.
-Formal archaeological excavation started in 1925 and Bronze Age relics were soon discovered.
-Jarlshof was one of two broch sites which were the first to be excavated using modern scientific techniques between 1949 and 1952.
+The remains at Jarlshof represent thousands of years of human occupation and can be seen as a microcosm of Shetland history.
+Other than the Old House of Sumburgh (see below), the site remained largely hidden until a storm in the late 19th century washed away part of the shore, and revealed evidence of these ancient buildings.
+Formal archaeological excavation started in 1925, and Bronze Age relics were soon discovered.
+Jarlshof was one of first two broch sites to be excavated using modern scientific techniques between 1949 and 1952.
 Although the deposits within the broch had been badly disturbed by earlier attempts, this work revealed a complex sequence of construction from different periods.
-Buildings on the site include the remains of a Bronze Age smithy, an Iron Age broch and roundhouses, a complex of Pictish wheelhouses, a Viking longhouse, and a mediaeval farmhouse.
-No further excavations have been undertaken since the early 1950s and no radiocarbon dating has been attempted.
+Buildings on the site include the remains of a Bronze Age smithy, an Iron Age broch, an roundhouses, a complex of Pictish wheelhouses, a Viking longhouse and a mediaeval farmhouse.
+No further excavations have been undertaken since the early 1950s, and no radiocarbon dating has been attempted.